mtuann/infosecvinuni/_pages/openings.md

 ---
-title: "Information Security Lab - Vacancies"
+title: "Security and Artificial Intelligence Lab - Vacancies"
 layout: textlay
-excerpt: "Information Security Lab -- Vacancies"
+excerpt: "Security and Artificial Intelligence Lab -- Vacancies"
 sitemap: false
 permalink: /vacancies/
 ---

-# Open positions
+# Open positions (The positions are currently closed!)

 **We currently have two open positions available in our lab.**